hazelcast/hazelcast-reference-manual/src/DefiningWANReplication.md

 - `snapshot.enabled`: When set to `true`, only the latest events (based on key) are selected and sent in a batch.
 - `response.timeout.millis`: Time in milliseconds to be waited for the acknowledgment of a sent WAN event to target cluster.
 - `ack.type`: Acknowledgment type for each target cluster.
-- `endpoints`: IP addresses of the cluster members for which the WAN replication is implemented.
+- `endpoints`: IP addresses and ports of the cluster members for which the WAN replication is implemented.
+These endpoints are not necessarily the entire target cluster and WAN does not perform the discovery of other members in the target cluster.
+It only expects that these IP addresses (or at least some of them) are available.
 - `group.password`: Configures target cluster's group password.

 Other relevant properties are: